 - Software Advice: Lightspeed Restaurant is listed as a Frontrunner software tool and earns a rating of 4.45 out of 5 based on around 70 user reviews.

 - G2: Lightspeed Restaurant won G2’s 2022 “Users Most Likely to Recommend” award, and users award it an overall rating of 4.5 out of 5, based on around 50 user reviews.

 Users love the responsive and friendly customer support.
 Our experience with the Lightspeed team definitely backs this up; we’ve never waited longer than a few minutes for a response from the sales or support team.

 We score restaurant POS systems on 20+ criteria that are critical to restaurant success.
-First, we consider price and ease of use and then look at general and niche POS functions.
-Finally, we consider how actual users respond to the system, alongside our restaurant expert’s personal experience using the software.
+First, we consider price and then look at both general and niche POS functions.
+Finally, we consider ease of use and how actual users respond to the system, alongside our restaurant expert’s personal experience using the software.

 Click through the slides below for a detailed explanation of our criteria:

 10% of Overall Score